thejjw/image-hover-save-chrome-extension/README.md

 This extension:
 - Does not collect any personal data
-- Does not send any information to external servers
+- Does not send any usage information to external servers
 - Settings are saved using Chrome's sync storage feature that syncs to your own Google account when available.

 ## License

 See [LICENSE](LICENSE).

+  ### Third-Party Libraries

+  This extension uses the following open-source libraries:

+  - **[JSZip](https://stuk.github.io/jszip/)** v3.10.1 - For creating ZIP archives of bulk downloads
+    - License: MIT
+    - Copyright (c) 2009-2016 Stuart Knightley, David Duponchel, Franz Buchinger, António Afonso

 ## Author